 How do I share my RFP/TOR with people?

-It's important to get a good evaluator or evaluation team to take on your evaluation.
-Giving early notice of an evaluation, and longer lead times to prepare a proposal and mobilise to start the evaluation, can help increase the pool of available evaluators.
+Getting a good evaluator or evaluation team to take on your evaluation is important.
+Giving early notice of an evaluation and longer lead times to prepare a proposal and mobilise to start the evaluation can help increase the pool of available evaluators.

-Job boards are also a great place to go to either post your TOR.
-While some of these support opportunities from around the world, such as the LinkedIn Evaluation Jobs Group (which has over 4,000 members), some of these are more location-specific.
+Job boards are also a great place to go to post your TOR.
+While some of these support opportunities from around the world, such as the LinkedIn Evaluation Jobs Group (which has over 6,000 members), others are more location-specific.
 It's worth checking out your local evaluation society or networks in your area to see if they have a localised job or tender list - for example, the Australasian Evaluation Society, the UK Evaluation Society, the American Evaluation Association all have current tenders lists - get in touch with your local association to see if they have a board or list you can access.

 Have we missed anything?
 What do you think needs to be included in a good RFP or TOR?
 And what are some other ways to get it out to the right evaluators?